Barney Battles Jr.: Family and early life

-American career
+Career

+In the United States

 On his arrival in the U.S., Battles began playing for the Boston Celtics, a Sullivan Square team.
 While playing for the Celtics, he caught the attention of a scout from the Boston Soccer Club.
 Although not enjoying the popular status of baseball, soccer (as the sport was known) was buoyant in 1920s America, boosted by a ready supply of talent from the country's numerous immigrant communities and significant corporate investment from industrial giants such as the Bethlehem Steel Corporation.
 Aged 19, Battles was offered a contract with the newly founded Boston Soccer Club, playing in the American Soccer League (ASL).
 The club recruited extensively from British football and among his teammates were fellow Scots Johnny Ballantyne and Alex McNab, while former Rangers player Tommy Muirhead was appointed player-manager.

 Despite his youth and the talent of his teammates, Battles enjoyed a successful first season with Boston, scoring seven goals in eighteen games, as the Wonder Workers won the 1925 Lewis Cup and the American Professional Soccer Championship.
 The latter was a three-game series held between representatives of the ASL and the St. Louis Soccer League in an attempt to determine a "national champion": due to geographical restrictions, the ASL primarily consisted of sides from the North-Eastern states, while the St. Louis area had been a traditional stronghold of American soccer.
-Battles played an important role in helping the Wonder Workers to a surprise 2-1 series win over the St Louis representatives, the Ben Millers, scoring the third goal in a 3-1 win in Boston and the deciding goal in a 3-2 victory in St Louis.
+Battles played an important role in helping the Wonder Workers to a surprise 2–1 series win over the St Louis representatives, the Ben Millers, scoring the third goal in a 3–1 win in Boston and the deciding goal in a 3–2 victory in St Louis.

 That same year, Battles was chosen to represent the United States National side, earning what would prove to be his only American cap against Canada.
-Selected as an outside right, he couldn't prevent the side from suffering a 1-0 defeat in Montreal.
+Selected as an outside right, he couldn't prevent the side from suffering a 1–0 defeat in Montreal.

 Battles maintained a consistent level of form over the next three seasons, scoring in double figures in the 1926 and 1928 ASL campaigns and helping the Wonder Workers regain the Lewis Cup in 1927.
 The Boston side won the ASL title in 1928, however, at the season's conclusion, a dispute between league officials and the United States Soccer Federation destabilised the Wonder Workers and most other ASL clubs.
 This so-called "Soccer War", combined with the beginnings of the Great Depression, led to severe financial difficulties for the club and Battles was one of several players to leave, opting to return to the land of his birth.